voytas75/AzureOpenAI-PowerShell/AIEventAnalyzer/README.md

 Before running the `Start-AIEventAnalyzer.ps1` script, you need to set up your environment to use Azure OpenAI.
 Here are the steps to follow:

 1. **Azure OpenAI Service**: You need to have an active Azure subscription and access to Azure OpenAI Service.
-If you don't have it, you can create one from the [Azure portal](https://portal.azure.com/).

 2. **API Key**: You need to generate an API key from the Azure OpenAI Service.
 This key is used to authenticate your requests to the service.

 3. **Environment Variables**: You need to set up the following environment variables in your system:

-    - `AZURE_OPENAI_KEY`: This should be set to the API key you generated from the Azure OpenAI Service.
+    - `API_AZURE_OPENAI_KEY`: This should be set to the API key you generated from the Azure OpenAI Service.
-    - `AZURE_OPENAI_ENDPOINT`: This should be set to the endpoint URL of the Azure OpenAI Service.
-Typically, it is in the format `https://<region>.api.cognitive.microsoft.com`.
+    - `API_AZURE_OPENAI_ENDPOINT`: This should be set to the endpoint URL of the Azure OpenAI Service.
+Typically, it is in the format `https://<RESOURCE_NAME>.openai.azure.com`.

-You can set these environment variables in PowerShell using the following commands:
+    - `API_AZURE_OPENAI_DEPLOYMENT`: The deployment name is used to call the model.
+We recommend using GPT-4 or GPT-4-preview for optimal results.
+    - `API_AZURE_OPENAI_APIVERSION `: Version of Azure OpenAI API. <https://learn.microsoft.com/en-us/azure/ai-services/openai/api-version-deprecation>

 ## Syntax